agmoss/klearlink/products/klearprofile.md

 The Credit State of your Consumer Credit records remains dynamic and evolving post-initial interaction with KlearLink.
 Changes in Credit State are reflected within KlearLink via the use of the API or Data ETL.
 As other lenders update their Consume Credit records, your Consumer Match records may change.
 You can know these changes via either webhooks or the API.

 :::info
-Klearprofile requires participating organizations to update the credit state of their consumer credit records as they change.
+KlearProfile requires participating organizations to update the credit state of their consumer credit records as they change.
 This allows for matches to be made and insight to be driven off the matches.

 :::